pschatzmann/arduino-freertos-addons/README.md

 Standard FreeRTOS uses C based API.
 However I prefer to have some nice C++ abstractions.
 That's when I disovered the [freertos-addons project from Michael Becker](https://github.com/michaelbecker/freertos-addons).

 I have converted it to an Arduino Library, so that it can be used e.g. on an ESP32.
-I also added a new Task class (which is a subclass of Thread) and allows to pass a function pointer in the constructor.
+I also added a new Task class (which is a subclass of Thread) that allows to pass a function pointer in the constructor.
 For the ESP32 we support the xTaskCreatePinnedToCore() by passing the core in the Start method.

 ## Example
-Here is a simple example that creates a task and uses a queue to pass the information back to the Arduino task:
+Here is a simple example that creates a task from a lambda function and uses a queue to pass the information back to the Arduino task:

 ```c++
 #include "freertos-all.h"